Grothendieck topologies with logarithmic modifications

-The main goal of this section is to prove basic properties of m-type morphisms and log modifications.
-In particular, we show that log modifications are proper and m-type morphisms are locally compositions of log blow-ups and strict morphisms of the same type.
+The main goal of this section is to prove basic properties of m-type morphisms and abstract log modifications.
+In particular, we show that abstract log modifications are proper and m-type morphisms can locally be written as compositions of log blow-ups and strict morphisms of the same type.
 Furthermore, exact m-type morphisms are strict.